 • Six other inscriptions of Xerxes I have remained in Persepolis; some are bilingual, and some are trilingual.

 • One inscription is trilingual and has 27 lines.
-The text of this inscription was the praise of Ahuramazda, the king's introduction, and the mention of the building that Darius built, and King Xerxes wrote the memorial inscription on it.
+It praises Ahuramazda, introduces the king, and mentions the building that Darius built.
+King Xerxes wrote the memorial inscription on it.

 Xerxes Inscriptions